the-turing-way/the-turing-way/chapters/open_science.md

 ### Best practice for open access

-If you are a scholar, consider submitting your work to a journal that is open access.
-Consider self-archiving by adding your journal article to your institution's open access Institutional Repository.
-And if your institution does not have an institutional repository, advocate for the creation of one.

-#### Skills
+#### Self-archiving

-* Choose a suitable repository or server to post a preprint according to your discipline

-* Self archive a publication in a suitable repository, institutional or subject-based, following the possible restrictions posed by the publisher, mainly related to the allowed version to be deposit and the embargo period
+Self archive a publication in a suitable repository, institutional or subject-based, following the possible restrictions posed by the publisher, mainly related to the allowed version to be deposit and the embargo period.
+In doing this it is important to make sure you are aware of the copyright implications of any documents/agreements you make when submitting your manuscript to a journal.
+If your institution does not have an institutional repository, advocate for the creation of one.

-* Choose among the options of open-access journals and publishing platforms available

-* Find available funds or discounts to publish in open-access journals if needed

-There are still some researchers reluctant to deposit other versions than the final published version.
-It is important to make sure you are aware of the copyright implications when you sign a transfer document.
+#### Publication

+Consider submitting your work to a journal that is open access.
+When doing this be aware that there may be funds or discounts available to cover any associated costs.

 ## Checklist
 > this can be done at the end or maybe as a separate checklist exercise, but please do note things down here as you go